duellal/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach() does not return a new array and does not need a return statement, it must go through the whole array without stopping, and do what is requested. .map() does return a new array and you must use a return statement, it copies the original array and then manipulates the copied array.

 2. Explain the difference between a callback and a higher order function.

+Higher order functions recieve callback functions as arguments.
+Callback functions are put into higher order functions as arguments.

 3. What is closure?

+Closure is when a function reaches outside of it's scope into a parent function's scope to get information that it needs, usually a variable.

 4. Describe the four rules of the 'this' keyword.

+Window Binding: if no other rules apply, "this" keyword defaults to the window unless you are in strict mode, then it will return undefined.

+Implicit Binding: when a function is invoked, the left of the dot (.) is where it can find what it's looking for - this is what the "this" will be referring to

+Explicit Binding: forces a function to use a certian object as its "this".
+It is applied by using .call(), .bind(), and .apply()
+- .call(): immediately invokes the function and you pass arguments in individually
+- .bind(): returns a new function that is a copy of the original and can be invoked later, and you pass arguments in individually
+- .apply(): immediately invokes the function and you pass in the arguments as an array

+New Binding:

 5. Why do we need super() in an extended class?